hello112334/website_update_check_tool/README.md

 * Image file(for check)

 ## Description
-* lThis tool can download HTML Script and take screenshot automatically from url list(list.csv).
+* This tool can download HTML Script and take screenshot automatically from url list(list.csv).
 * Screenshots will be compared with last image and current image, and save as a image file after adding a red frame in different part.

 ## Getting Started